-The second anniversary of my visit to India to compete in The Himalayan 100 Mile Stage Race is fast approaching.
-In order to honour this virtually unknown gem of an event I thought now would be a good time to remind people that the race is, somewhat surprisingly, still going on and it needs your support.
-I was asked to write the following article for a fair few publications, some of whom published (Run247, Back Country Runner NZ, and TrailRun Australia) and some of whom flatly refused to have anything to do with the thing (iRunFar, The Fellrunner, Trail Running UK, Trail Runner USA and Athletics Weekly).
+The seventh anniversary of my visit to India to compete in The Himalayan 100 Mile Stage Race is fast approaching.
+In order to honour this virtually unknown gem of an event I thought now would be a good time to remind people that the race is, somewhat surprisingly, still going on and C.S.
+Pandey needs your support.
+I was commissioned to write the following article for a fair few publications, some of whom published (Run247, Back Country Runner NZ, and TrailRun Australia) and some of whom flatly refused to have anything to do with the thing (iRunFar, The Fellrunner, Runners World, Trail Running UK, Trail Runner USA and Athletics Weekly).

 From the moment I first saw India up close I knew I’d made a huge mistake.
 I’d been training and racing under a curse all season.
 The training had been murderous, the racing plagued by misfortune.
 The Himalayan 100 was one last futile effort to salvage something memorable from the season.
 One hundred miles over fives days in Darjeeling.
-Something was positively guaranteed to happen.
+Something good was positively guaranteed to happen.
 And it did, but not what I’d expected.
 On paper it was a dream vacation.
-In reality it quickly became a vicious, health-ripping ordeal, a holiday from hell.
+In reality it quickly became a health-ripping ordeal, a holiday from hell.
 And now, three months later, as I try to write the story of the race, I still feel hungover.
-I’m still waiting for India to clear from my lungs.
+I’m waiting for my hollowed-out sense of self to dissipate, for my hair to grow back, and for India to clear from my lungs.
 I’ve lost so much weight I could slice bread with my shoulder blades.
-I’m still waiting for my hollowed-out sense of self to dissipate and my hair to grow back.
 After seven days in India you feel like you’ve been there for seven years.

 Thursday 24th / Friday 25th October 2013.

 Delhi is by common consent the world’s most polluted city.
 The air hangs yellow and heavy with diesel fumes, charcoal smoke, and humidity.
 The sun resembles a pale white ghost.
 It’s certainly no place for an English mountain runner.
 So what was I thinking?
-What kind of sick and twisted impulse, what rancid karma had caused me to come here?
-Queen Victoria had never bothered to visit India, so why should I?
+What kind of sick and twisted impulse, what rancid karma had led me here?
+Queen Victoria had never bothered to visit India, so why had I?
 The poverty, the sweat, the frustration, the religion, the corruption, the toilets.
-But it was also a place I didn’t want to end up regretting I’d never seen.
+And yet it was also a place I didn’t want to end up regretting I’d never seen.

 As soon as I arrived at The Hotel Ashok I should have stocked up on cakes from the small patisserie in the lobby, called room-service and had my fridge filled with beer, located the movie channel, and retired to my two-hundred-dollar-per-night bed.
-And I should have stayed there until it was time to leave for the mountains.
-Instead, I was drawn into a false sense of security by the group of runners limbering up in the lobby.
-I downed a cappuccino, changed into my vest and shorts, and followed them outside in search of suitable training grounds.
+And I should have stayed there until it was time to leave for the Himalaya.
+Instead, I was drawn into a false sense of security by a group of runners limbering up in the lobby.
+I downed a cappuccino, threw on some shorts, and followed them outside in search of suitable training grounds.

 Spying some greenery amidst a confusion of blue tarpaulin shacks, we darted across a gridlocked dual-carriageway, scattering on the other side to avoid a tribe of stray goats.
-A man lay dead by the side of the road.
+A man lay dead in the gutter.
 Someone had carefully covered his face with a sheet of newspaper.
 We leaped across an open sewer, a small stream of water the colour of chai flowed past sluggishly, bubbles sparkling in it.
 Two children were splashing about in the brown water.

 I’d been in prime condition when I arrived, healthy and eager to discover India, but after a few easy warm-up laps of Nehru Park I was reduced to a wheezing, weak-kneed wreck.
 How could anyone ever live in this place, I wondered as I slunk back to the hotel with the others and completed the run on a treadmill in an air-conditioned gym.